jsdelivr/globalping/README.md

 ```

 Learn more about the GitHub bot [on our blog](https://dev.to/globalping/supercharge-your-gitops-workflows-with-the-globalping-github-bot-341a).

+## How to write networking tests with Globalping
+While we offer different tools and integrations for running tests with Globalping, we make sure that they provide a consistent experience.
+This also means that writing tests looks almost identical whether you're using the CLI tool or the Slack app, for example.
+Follow this structure when writing tests:

+`globalping [command] [target] from [location] [flags]`

+Examples:
+- `globalping ping google.com from aws`
+- `globalping ping google.com from Berlin, South America --limit 2`

+Let's look at each component:

+##### Initiating a command
+The way you initiate Globalping depends on the tool or integration you're using.
+For example, use `globalping` with the CLI tool, while using `@globalping` with the GitHub bot.
+Refer to the list of integrations above to learn how to use each in more detail.

+##### Available test commands
+Globalping supports the following commands:
+- ping
+- traceroute
+- mtr
+- dns (similar to dig)
+- http (similar to curl GET and HEAD)

+##### Target
+The target represents the destination for your test.
+This can be a domain name or an IP address for most test types.

+##### Location
+The location field can process different locations, including continents, regions, countries, cities, US states, and ASNs (prefixed by "AS," e.g., `from AS80085`).
+You can also specify measurement IDs from previous tests to reuse the same probes.
+In general, our aim is to enable you to provide whatever location feels right.

+Some examples:
+- `from usa` or `from united states` - A random probe in the USA
+- `from new york` -  A random probe in NYC
+- `from aws` - A random probe hosted with Amazon
+- `from {MEASUREMENT ID}` - Selects the same probes that were used for the specified measurement

+> [!NOTE]
+> Providing no location defaults to `world`, selecting a probe from a random location.

+Other location examples:
+- europe, africa, asia
+- east asia, north europe, eastern europe
+- greece, canada, mexico, japan
+- california, texas
+- frankfurt, dallas, sydney
+- as396982, as16509
+- comcast, google, ovh, orange, t-mobile

+##### Flags
+All network test commands share some flags but also have unique ones.
+To learn more, run `--help` with the respective test type.
+For example, to find out more about `ping`, run:

+`globalping ping --help`

+###### The limit flag
+The `--limit` flag is probably one of the most useful flags when starting with Globalping.
+It determines the number of tests to run, which is set to one (1) by default.

+For example:
+- `from north america` selects one probe in either USA or Canada.
+- `from north america --limit 2` selects one probe in USA **and** one in Canada.

 ## Best practices and tips
 Learn to use Globalping in the most optimal way!